 Body Mind Peace

-A massage interface that embodies the elegance and relaxation of the experience itself as well as the brand mantra: body, mind, and peace.
+I designed this massage interface to embody the elegance and relaxation of the experience itself with the eponymous brand mantra: body, mind, and peace.
+This project brief was part of a User Interface Design class in my senior year of undergrad at Portland State University.

-Many massage & beauty service user interfaces are cluttered, generic, and feature unclear action items.
+Many massage & beauty service user interfaces are cluttered and generic and feature unclear/redundant action items.

 • Design Direction